guardianproject/info/content/story.md

 ### Collaborations and Influence

-The Guardian Project has worked alongside major digital rights organizations, including:
+Guardian Project has worked alongside major digital rights organizations, including:

 - **The Tor Project** (on Orbot and censorship circumvention)
 - **Electronic Frontier Foundation (EFF)** (on privacy advocacy)